 Boga Yoga Blue

-If doing yoga on solid ground seems too tame for you, why not test your skills on water?
-Paddleboard yoga is an increasingly popular activity and, although this writer’s inflexible flesh cannot attest, it is supposedly an intense workout.
-If you want to greet the sun from the middle of a lake, Boga’s Yoga Blue is a popular board.
-For board yoga, stability is the highest priority and the Yoga Blue’s sturdy bamboo frame provides it.
-On a superficial level, it’s also a beautiful board, with a mix of wood and light blue coloration that should put your spirit at ease.
+If doing yoga on solid ground seems too tame for you, why not test your skills on the water instead?
+Paddleboard yoga is an increasingly popular activity brings an intense workout designed to improve balance and strengthen the core.
+If you want to greet the sun from the middle of a lake, Boga’s Yoga Blue is a popular option.
+For board yoga, stability is the highest priority and the Yoga Blue’s sturdy bamboo frame provides it in spades.
+On a superficial level, it’s also a beautiful board, with a mix of wood and light blue coloration that should put your spirit at ease. ($1095)

 Buy now from: